yar229/WebDavMailRuCloud/readme.md

 **Remarks**
-* Do not use #, %, + and ? in file and folder names
+* Avoid using #, %, +  in file and folder names
+* If you have paid account - you can remove 2Gb file limitation using --user-agent "Mozilla/5.0 (Windows NT 6.1; WOW64) AppleWebKit/537.17 (KHTML, like Gecko) Chrome/24.0.1312.57 Safari/537.17/TCWFX(x64)" (taken from [pozitronik/CloudMailRu]( https://github.com/pozitronik/CloudMailRu), no any guarantees)